‘Healthy’ Foods To Avoid For Losing Weight – Monica May

 And I have no problem with cheat meals when I intentionally reach for the food I am not supposed to eat.

-What I have a huge problem with is the food I thought was healthy and turned out it’s actually not.
+However, what I have a huge problem with is the food I thought was healthy and turned out it’s actually not.

-And I know how frustrating is to think you’re doing everything right, yet you are making these mistakes that just hold you back.
+And I know how frustrating it is to think you’re doing everything right, yet you are making these mistakes that just hold you back.

 Usually feels like going one step forward, two steps back.